 And even if these entities respect the holiness & purity of a Sage, it doesn't make them nice.

 That's why in Minchat Yehudah (Parshat Miketz), the demon pretending to be Eliyahu HaNavi did not simply 'fess up when confronted by the holy tzaddik Rav Yehudah Petayah.

-When directly confronted by such Torah greats as Rav Shimon Aharon Agassi & Rav Yaakov the son of the Ben Ish Chai, the deceptive demon did say, "Aw, shucks...I simply cannot keep up the act any longer in the face of such good & holy people!
+When directly confronted by such Torah greats as Rav Shimon Aharon Agassi & Rav Yaakov the son of the Ben Ish Chai, the deceptive demon did NOT say, "Aw, shucks...I simply cannot keep up the act any longer in the face of such good & holy people!
 No, I'm not really Eliyahu HaNavi, but simply a demon named Elijah.
 I sure am sorry about fooling everyone."

 The Bitter Ends